Subnautica

-Subnautica is an open-world action-adventure game developed and published by Unknown Worlds Entertainment.
-The game has the player as a non-essential systems maintenance chief who is the only survivor of a spaceship crash on the alien planet 4546B.
-They are free to explore the oceanic planet, the main objectives being to find essential resources, survive the local flora and fauna, and find a way to escape the planet.
+Subnautica is a 2018 action-adventure survival game developed and published by Unknown Worlds Entertainment.
+The player controls Ryley Robinson, a survivor of a spaceship crash on an alien oceanic planet, which they are free to explore.
+The main objectives are to find essential resources, survive the local flora and fauna, and find a way to escape the planet.

-Subnautica was released in early access for Windows in December 2014, macOS in June 2015, and for Xbox One in May 2016.
-It was released out of early access in January 2018 for macOS and Windows, with versions for PlayStation 4 and Xbox One in December 2018.
+Subnautica was released in early access for Windows in December 2014, macOS in June 2015, and Xbox One in May 2016.
+The game was released out of early access in January 2018 for macOS and Windows, with versions for PlayStation 4 and Xbox One in December 2018.
 The physical console versions were published by Gearbox Publishing.
 The Nintendo Switch, PlayStation 5, and Xbox Series X/S versions were released in May 2021.

-By January 2020, more than five million copies had been sold.
-A standalone expansion, Subnautica: Below Zero, was released May 14, 2021.
+It received generally positive reviews from critics and sold over 5 million copies by January 2020.

+A spin-off, Subnautica: Below Zero, which was originally meant to be downloadable content for the base game, was released in May 2021.
+A direct sequel, Subnautica 2, is planned to be released in early access sometime in 2026.

 Gameplay

 Subnautica is a survival action-adventure game set in an open world environment and played from a first-person perspective.
-The player controls the lone survivor of the Aurora, Ryley Robinson, as he is stranded on a remote ocean planet known as 4546B.
+The player controls the lone survivor of the crashed spacecraft known as The Aurora, Ryley Robinson, as he is stranded on a remote ocean planet known as 4546B.

-The main objective is to explore the ocean and survive its dangers, while completing tasks to advance the plot.
-Players can collect resources, construct tools, build bases, submersibles, and interact with the planet's wildlife.

-Some of the most extreme dangers to the player include dangerous fauna like Crabsquids, Stalkers, Crashfish, and Leviathan-class lifeforms like the Reaper, Sea Dragon, Ghost and Peeper Leviathans.
+The main objective is to explore the ocean and survive its dangers while completing tasks to advance the plot.
+Players can collect resources and blueprints, construct tools, build bases and submersibles, and interact with the planet's wildlife.
+Some of the most extreme dangers to the player include but are not limited to: Crabsquids, Warpers, Mesmers, Bonesharks, Ampeels, Stalkers, Crashfish, and Leviathan-class lifeforms like the Reaper, Sea Dragon and Ghost Leviathans.

-The majority of the game is set underwater, with two explorable islands hidden across the map, and a simulated day-and-night cycle that affects visibility.
+The majority of the game is set underwater, with two explorable islands, and a simulated day-and-night cycle that affects visibility, along with an eclipse that happens on a frequent occasion.
 Upon beginning a new game, players are given an option between four difficulty modes: